decentraland/old-documentation/_posts/development-guide/2018-01-05-scriptable-scene.md

 ]
 ```

 > **Note:** The file _scene.tsx_ must include an `export default` statement for the class of the scene.
-The loader of the engine requires this statment to instantiate the scene.
+The loader of the engine requires this statement to instantiate the scene.

 ## Server side scenes